Chris Harris (rugby union): Club

+On 29 May 2025, it was announced that Harris was joining local rivals Bath for the 2025-26 Premiership season, on a one year deal.
+He made his debut for bath on 6 September 2025 in a pre-season friendly match against Glasgow Warriors.

 International

 In June 2013, Harris scored a try for England Counties XV against Belgium.

 In October 2017, Harris received his first call up to the senior Scotland squad by coach Gregor Townsend for the Autumn Internationals.
 Harris is Scottish qualified through his Edinburgh born grandmother.
 On 11 November 2017, Harris made his test debut at Murrayfield against Samoa.
 Harris started in the first Six Nations game against Wales in 2018.
 He scored his first try for Scotland in a game vs Italy 2019 Six Nations, scoring just minutes after making an appearance off the bench and scored the winning try for Scotland against France at Murrayfield.
 He appeared for Scotland in the 2019 Rugby World Cup fixtures and continued his form to play in every match for 2020 Six Nations.

 Harris played in all five matches of the 2021 Six Nations, including stirring away victories at both Twickenham and in Paris.
 Gregor Townsend said that Harris was one of Scotland's "defensive leaders."

+In 2023 Harris was selected in Scotland's 33 player squad for the 2023 Rugby World Cup in France.